-This financial report addresses the implementation of the Biosimilar User Fee Act (BsUFA) by the Food and Drug Administration (FDA or Agency) and FDA's use of biosimilar biological product user fees during the period of October 1, 2020, through September 30, 2021.
+This financial report addresses the implementation of the Biosimilar User Fee Act (BsUFA) by the Food and Drug Administration (FDA or Agency) and FDA's use of biosimilar biological product user fees during the period of October 1, 2021, through September 30, 2022.
 This report presents the legal conditions that must be satisfied for FDA to collect and spend biosimilar biological product user fees each year and documents how FDA has determined that those requirements were met.
-In addition, this report presents summary statements of fiscal year (FY) 2021's fee collections, carryover, obligations of user fees, and total costs of the process for the review of biosimilar biological product applications from both BsUFA fees and non-user fee appropriations.
+In addition, this report presents summary statements of FY 2022 fee collections, carryover, obligations of user fees, and total costs of the process for the review of biosimilar biological product applications from both BsUFA fees and non-user fee appropriations.